 - 1. Battery - A. Storage batteries shall have a minimum total of 1,500 cold cranking amps at 0 degrees Fahrenheit.
-Type A buses shall be built to manufacturer's specifications. - B. Since all batteries in Type C and D buses are to be located in a sliding tray, the battery shall be temporarily mounted on the chassis frame by the chassis manufacturer. - In these cases, the final location of the battery and the appropriate cable lengths shall be according to the current School Bus Manufacturers Technical Council (SBMTC) Design Objectives. - C. All school buses shall have a battery-disconnect device installed.
+Type A buses shall be built to manufacturer's specifications. - B. All school buses shall have a battery-disconnect device installed.
 On Type C and D school buses, the disconnect switch shall be located in the battery compartment.
 The location of the disconnect switch on Type A school buses shall be agreed upon by the local school system and the bus supplier.
 A battery disconnect decal shall be placed on the outside of the bus to identify the location.